 If you are already taking Ibuprofen or other non-steroidal anti-inflammatory drug (NSAIDs), you should not stop taking it without seeking advice from your doctor first.

 Before you take any medicine, always read the label.
-Never take more than the recommended dosage and familiarise yourself with all the potential side effects.
+Never take more than the recommended dosage and familiarise yourself with all the potential side effects listed in the leaflet.

 Paracetamol is taken as and when required, so it's difficult to determine how much paracetamol you would need.
 It's not a good idea to take paracetamol when you don't need it as prolonged use of paracetamol has been linked to liver and kidney damage.